hasura/ndc-storage/docs/objects.md

 ```

 > [!NOTE]
-> If the host of endpoint is a private DNS the presigned-URL is unable to access.
+> If the endpoint host is a private DNS the presigned-URL cannot be accessed.
 In this case, you must configure the `publicHost` in the client settings.

 ### Direct Upload